128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-automatic    The number of cores dedicated to traffic forwarding will be automatically determined based on system properties. manual       The number of cores dedicated to traffic forwarding will be set to the value of forwarding-core-count.
+- automatic: The number of cores dedicated to traffic forwarding will be automatically determined based on system properties.
+- manual: The number of cores dedicated to traffic forwarding will be set to the value of forwarding-core-count.

 ## `configure authority router node ipfix`